Creating a Veteran LinkedIn

 I recommend you write your LinkedIn summary in first-person, where you refer to yourself as “I.” Using first person, singular form makes your summary more personal.
-LinkedIn also allows you to include any media to your summary such as a link to a website, an article you wrote, a video you produced, etc. Click here to review an article that specifically walks you through the process on how to create a LinkedIn summary.
+LinkedIn also allows you to include any media to your summary such as a link to a website, an article you wrote, a video you produced, etc.

 Entering your career experience will be a simple task if you have a military to civilian resume.
 You can simply plug in the information from your military to civilian resume to establish consistency between your military to civilian resume and your LinkedIn experience.